How is Cold Gas Loaded into Galactic Nuclear Outflows?: Gone with the Wind

-Our results show that cold clouds entrained by Galactic outflows are preferentially located near gas-rich structures, such as tilted dust lanes, the distorted overshooting streams, and the warped inner gas disk.
-Consequently, these cold clouds have actually subjected to disturbances for a much shorter time than previously assumed.
+Our results show that cold clouds entrained by Galactic outflows are preferentially located near gas-rich structures, such as tilted dust lanes, distorted overshooting streams, and warped inner gas disk.
+Consequently, these cold clouds have actually been subjected to disturbances for a much shorter time than previously assumed.
 This is logical, as these off-plane clouds were only recently swept up and entrained by the outflows rather than having undergone a long journey from the GC region.
-Additionally, the fractal and porous structure of cold clouds enhances gas mixing and the production of warm gas phase, facilitating rapid radiative cooling of the multiphase gas and effectively prolonging their survival time in such gas-rich environment.
+Additionally, the fractal and porous structure of cold clouds enhances gas mixing and the production of a warm gas phase, facilitating rapid radiative cooling of the multiphase gas and effectively prolonging their survival time in such a gas-rich environment.

-The observations in UV absorption-line spectroscopy have unambiguously confirmed the presence of substantial multiphase gaseous material within the eROSITA bubbles, exhibiting kinematic properties consistent with previously identified HVCs associated with nuclear winds \citep[e.g.,][] {2015ApJ...799L...7F,2017ApJS..232...25S,2020ApJ...898..128A,2021ApJ...923L..11C, 2025ApJ...987L..32B}.
-The analyses also suggest that cool, low-ionization gas clouds ($\sim10^4$~K) are capable of surviving within the hot plasma of the bubbles, likely tracing fragmented clouds that has been carried outward by Galactic winds/outflows \citep[e.g.,][]{2017ApJ...834..191B,2023ApJ...944...65C}.
-Recent evidence also reveals atomic-to-molecular phase transition in the bubbles \citep[e.g.,][]{2023MNRAS.524.1258N}.
-By integrating our finding that a considerable portion of HVCs originate from tilted dust lanes and overshooting streams, this work largely reconciles the tension between the observed survival of cold clouds in the eROSITA bubbles and theoretical predictions of their rapid destruction in extreme environments (i.e., high-velocity shocks and high temperatures/turbulence).
+Observations via UV absorption-line spectroscopy have unambiguously confirmed the presence of substantial multiphase gaseous material within the eROSITA bubbles, exhibiting kinematic properties consistent with previously identified HVCs associated with nuclear winds \citep[e.g.,][] {2015ApJ...799L...7F,2017ApJS..232...25S,2020ApJ...898..128A,2021ApJ...923L..11C, 2025ApJ...987L..32B}.
+The analyses also suggest that cool, low-ionization gas clouds ($\sim10^4$~K) are capable of surviving within the hot plasma of the bubbles, likely tracing fragmented clouds that have been carried outward by Galactic winds and outflows \citep[e.g.,][]{2017ApJ...834..191B,2023ApJ...944...65C}.
+Recent evidence also reveals an atomic-to-molecular phase transition in the bubbles \citep[e.g.,][]{2023MNRAS.524.1258N}.
+By integrating our finding that a considerable number of HVCs originate from tilted dust lanes and overshooting streams, this work largely reconciles the tension between the observed survival of cold clouds in the eROSITA bubbles and theoretical predictions of their rapid destruction in extreme environments (i.e., high-velocity shocks and high temperatures and turbulence).